Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-1/9- Azure Kubernetes Service.md

 tags:
   - Compute
 ---

 Containers orchestrated by Kubernetes
 Typically Stateless or Externalised State
 Multiple pods running across Virtual Machines
 Master Control Plane is public
-Workload endpoints are private by default unless exposed by Load Balancer or Proxy Worker nodes are Single Tenant, Control Plane managed by Microsoft Kubernetes can be deployed on other platforms, AKS is a native service Node autoscale functionality is in preview (currently!), can scale pods Deployed into a virtual network
+Workload endpoints are private by default unless exposed by Load Balancer or Proxy Worker nodes are Single Tenant, Control Plane managed by Microsoft Kubernetes can be deployed on other platforms, Ask is a native service Node autoscale functionality is in preview (currently!), can scale pods Deployed into a virtual network
 Worker nodes using Availability Sets — 99.95% SLA